haroldsoh/haroldsoh.github.io/_pages/cv.md

 Harold's current research focuses on machine learning and decision-making for trustworthy collaborative robots.
 His work, which spans cognitive modeling (human trust) to physical systems (tactile perception with novel e-skins), has been recognized with a best paper award at IROS'21 and nominations at RSS'18, HRI'18, RecSys'18, and IROS'12.

-He has served on the HRI committee as LBR Co-Chair (2019) and on the Technical Advances PC as a member (2020/22) and chair (2021).
+He has served on the HRI committee as co-Program Chair (2024), LBR Co-Chair (2019) and on the Technical Advances PC as a member (2020/22) and chair (2021/23).
 He is an Associate Editor of the ACM Transactions on Human Robot Interaction, Robotics Automation and Letters (RA-L) and the International Journal on Robotics Research (IJRR).
 He also serves as a co-chair for the AAAI Symposium Series.
 He regularly serves as PC member or reviewer for the top publication venues in AI/ML (NeurIPS, ICLR, ICML, AAAI, IJCAI) and robotics (ICRA, IROS, RSS, HRI).

 Harold lives in Singapore with his wife and two rambunctious children.
 In his precious free time, he enjoys reading science fiction with a glass of wine.